The Creative Word

 As we mature spiritually, our lives reflect a greater quality

-of spirit with its resultant expression, which transcends
+of spirit with its resultant expression that transcends the

-expresses a life that has become a witness to Him (not merely
+life that has become a witness unto Him (<I>not merely

-a witness for Him).
-It goes beyond words and becomes a “demonstration
+a witness for Him<D>).
+It goes beyond words and becomes

-mirror the Glory of the Lord, are being transformed
+in a mirror the Glory of the Lord, are being

 The Lord desires to bring His people into this ministry in

-relationship” with Him, that through them, the very
+relationship with Him that through them, the very life and

-life and intent of the Lord will be reflected.
-This requires
+intent of the Lord will be reflected.
+This requires a people

-a people who are pure, holy, transparent, and who know the
+who are pure, holy, transparent, and who know the heart of

-there will come forth “in the demonstration of the Spirit
+come forth in the demonstration of the Spirit and of power,

-This present word, “The testimony of Jesus, which is
+"<I>The testimony of Jesus, which is the Spirit